Going Green at the Office

 - Exercise your right to an empty mailbox: Remove your name and company from junk mail lists by following the advice and simple steps outlined at the http://reducewaste.org/junkmailkit.
 Encourage employees to follow the same process to reduce their junk mail at home.

 - Let the sunshine in.
 Use only as much lighting as you actually need, and utilize daylight when possible.

 - Promote mood lighting: Keep the lights off in rooms that are used infrequently, such as conference rooms and low-traffic bathrooms.

 - Light only your inner flame: Utilize the power save feature on computers and photocopiers throughout the day.

 - Respect curfew: Lights out!: Turn off computers and other office equipment at the end of the day, and request that the person last to leave the office at night checks to make sure all lights and office equipment have been turned off.

 - Dishes aren’t like excuses: You can use the same ones over and over again: Eliminate the use of paper, plastic, and Styrofoam dishware.
 Provide staff with reusable coffee mugs and other dishware.
 If you have a dishwasher, don’t run it until it is completely full.

 - Make it as easy as falling off a log: Post clear instructions as to what is recyclable on or near recycling and compost bins.
 Place containers in highly trafficked, easy-to-access locations.

 - Become an environmental evangelist: Encourage staff members to join the recycling and reuse effort.
 Post fun signs around the office and highlight conservation in your employee handbook.
-Invite staff members to bring to work items they can’t recycle easily from home such as cell phones, batteries, and ink cartridges.
-Recognize employees who exemplify best environmental practices.
+Invite staff members to bring to work items they can’t recycle easily from homes such as cell phones, batteries, and ink cartridges.
+Recognize employees who exemplify the best environmental practices.
 Source: TechSoup.org